 Yes, that's me flying over the Golden Gate Bridge.
 We had a photo-shoot of several aircraft that day, and the controllers let us fly through that airspace.
 This photo was taken on 08 Feb 1992.
 It wasn't the prettiest day, and the old scan of the photo isn't the best either.

 I've flown to 32 of the 50 states; the green states are the ones in which I've landed.
-We made four coast-to-coast trips.
+We made four coast-to-coast round trips, San Jose to Morristown NJ.
 The 1983 trip in the Mooney 201 is the long pink one; we took a southern route home.
 In 1987, 1988, and 1989, we flew the Malibu with the two kids (toddlers or smaller!).
-These trips are the red, blue, and purple ones respectively.
+These trips are the red, blue, and greem ones respectively.